Minifridges Sold at Walmart that Have Caused More than $700,000 in Damages Recalled

 UNITED STATES, JUL 25 – Curtis International received 26 reports of fires and $700,000 in property damage from faulty electrical components in Frigidaire minifridges, prompting a recall for consumer safety.

-- Consumers are urged to stop using, unplug, cut the power cord, mark 'Recall' on the door, and visit the recall website for a full refund.
+- CPSC advises consumers to stop using and unplug the recalled units, cutting the power cord and labeling the door `Recall`, and to visit the recall website for a full refund.

 Retro-style mini fridge recall affects over 600,000 units nationwide